abbat/ydcmd/README.en.md

 * `--rsync` - synchronizes a local tree of files and directories with a tree in the storage;
 * `--skip-md5` - skip md5 integrity checks;
-* `--decrypt` - decryption of files using `--decrypt-cmd` after obtaining them from the storage;
-* `--decrypt-cmd` - command sending to `stdin` the contents of an encrypted file from the storage and sending its unencrypted version to `stdout`;
-* `--temp-dir` - a directory for storing temporary encrypted files.

 If the target file's name is not specified, the file's name within the storage will be used.
 If a target object exists, it will be overwritten without a confirmation prompt.